JoaoLuisProjetos/Sourcelib-Rexx/Readme.md

 <h1> Readme </h1>

-This Lib is shared to show some ideas using Rexx (On Mainframe and Windows).
+This Lib is shared to show some ideas using REXX coding language (On Mainframe and Windows).